nikitavoloboev/data/docs/networking/nginx.md

 - [NGINX Kubernetes Gateway](https://github.com/nginxinc/nginx-kubernetes-gateway) - Implementation for the Gateway API using NGINX as the data plane.
 - [Angie](https://github.com/webserver-llc/angie) - Drop-in replacement for Nginx.
 - [ROFL with a LOL: rewriting an NGINX module in Rust (2023)](https://blog.cloudflare.com/rust-nginx-module/)
+- [ngx_echo](https://github.com/openresty/echo-nginx-module) - Nginx module for bringing the power of "echo", "sleep", "time" and more to Nginx's config file.